FraserHamilton/blog.fraserhamilton.dev/content/blog/how-to-check-if-a-value-is-in-array-javascript/index.md

 description: 'Learn how to check if a value is in an array using includes()'
 ---

-By using the JavaScript **Array.protoype** function **includes** we can quickly determine if an array contains a certain element.
+By using the JavaScript **Array.prototype** function **includes** we can quickly determine if an array contains a certain element.
 Here's a simple example:

 ```javascript
 const animals = ['dog', 'cat', 'cow', 'goose', 'bear']